State Loan Repayment

 The State Loan Repayment Program (SLRP) is a federally-funded grant program to states and territories that provides cost-sharing grants to assist them in operating their own state educational loan repayment programs for primary care providers working in Health Professional Shortage Areas (HPSAs) within their state.

 The State Loan Repayment Program (SLRP) does not provide loan repayment directly to individual health professionals, and not all states offer SLRP.
-Primary care providers should look at the map below to determine if their state offers a SLRP.
 Providers interested in obtaining information about their state’s educational loan repayment program must contact their individual state loan repayment program point of contact for information about eligibility and requirements.

 The SLRP requires matching funds from the state applicant and administration of the program by a state agency.
 States must agree to make available (directly or through donations from public or private entities) non-Federal contributions in cash toward SLRP contracts.